Cycling the Philippines

 This unusual landscape was formed from coral (later becoming limestone), and rainwater.
 Apparently they do look more chocolatey in the dry season !

-Above: Charlie bravely hid his disappointment about the lack of actual chocolate.
+Above: Charlie bravely hid his disappointment about the lack of actual chocolate here.

 Bohol was the one island we didn't loop fully, as we were laid low with the shits for a few days.
 Not sure what from, but handwashing had admittedly been lax at times 🤦♂️🤦♀️

-From what we did pedal, Bohol's roads were good.
+From what we did pedal, Bohol's roads were very good.

 Of note: the ferry port from Cebu City (to Bohol) was the least smooth of our trip.

-Although the bikes wheeled onboard fine with panniers off, the mandatory shuttle bus from the passenger terminal was a very tight squeeze (below) !
+Above: The mandatory shuttle bus from Pier 3 passenger terminal was a very tight squeeze !

 .